mode-network/documentation/mode-trade/affiliate-program.md

 ## How does it work?

-It’s simple: create your code, share it with your network, and watch your rewards grow as you help others discover a new era of decentralized trading with Mode Trade!
+It’s simple: create your code, share it with your network, and watch your rewards grow as you help others discover a new ear in AI trading with Mode Trade!

 ## How do I become an affiliate?